Greg Jones is a seasoned instructional designer, trainer, facilitator, and speaker.

 What do you like best about your work?

 The thing I like to do the most is to help people discover or rediscover their best selves.
-In the various roles I’ve had in my career, I’ve encountered countless people who were beat up and underappreciated.
+In the various roles I’ve had in my career, I’ve encountered countless people who were beaten up and underappreciated.
 And after a while, they somehow forgot who they were.
 My job is to help them remember and to set their sights on something better.
 Now that can mean different things to different people.
 But how many people do you know who want to settle or choose to be mediocre on purpose?

 What do you not like?